solsword/research_notes/posters/combined/poster.md

 - A blocky world where any block can be mined.
     * Craft blocks into tools and other blocks.
     * Blocks can be placed to build things.
-- Generated terrain includes a variety of climates, underground caves, and "natural resources" like ore.
+- Generated terrain includes various climates, underground caves, and "natural resources" like ore.
-- The world is populated by passive animals, aggressive monsters, benign "villagers," and evil "illagers."
+- Populated by passive animals, aggressive monsters, benign "villagers," and evil "illagers."
     * Animals include livestock, pets, and wild animals.
     * Monsters appear at night and attack on sight.
     * Villagers live in villages and can be traded with.
     * Illagers appear randomly and attack immediately.

 ::::{.footnote}
+¹ Churchill, Ward, *Fantasies of the Master Race* edited by M. Annette Jaimes.
+Common Courage Press, 1992.

-¹ Bogost, Ian, *Persuasive Games*.
+² Bogost, Ian, *Persuasive Games*.
 MIT Press, 2007.
 ::::
 :::